 At Auto Trader, we are attempting to democratise our data.

-We put together a data engineering team, signed up to AWS, built a data platform, replaced all the components at least once because they weren’t up to scratch and, having done all that, finally realised we needed some people to use it.
+We put together a team of data engineers, signed up to AWS, built a Data Platform, replaced all the components at least once because they weren’t up to scratch and, having done all that, finally realised we needed some people to use it.